SebastianFraKontraktika/quizSpillProsjekt/README.md

 # hosting

 ---
-this will be hosted on vercel or maybe neocities.
-I dunno, any free hosting service.
+this will be hosted on vercel I guess.
 It wont be big

 ---